lawnjelly/Misc/PortalDocs/rooms_and_portals_tutorial_simple.md

 * Make sure you have saved your project before this next step (it is always a good idea to save and make a backup before converting).
 * Select the `RoomManager`, and you will see a button in the toolbar at the top of the 3d view called 'Convert Rooms'.
 Press this button.
 * If all goes well, the `RoomManager` will have created the runtime data (the `room graph`) to do culling at runtime.
+* Notice how the `Spatial` nodes marked as 'Room_' have automatically been converted to `Room` nodes, and the `Spatial` nodes marked as 'Portal_' have been converted to `Portal` nodes.
+Although you can add these node types directly, using the indirect method means you can can build your whole game level in blender rather than the Godot editor.
+All you need to do is use Em
 * If you now move the editor camera inside the rooms, you should see the meshes in the opposite room being culled depending on what you can see through the portal.
 * In the `RoomManager`, turn off the 'Show Debug' tickbox to get a better view.
 ## Conclusion